ycrc/containers-bootcamp/src/containers-presentation.md

 !!
 Be wary of storing credentials in your shell history !!

 #
+### Where did this come from?
-Quick way to determine which files are included in image:
+Quick way to determine which files are from image:
 ```
 singularity run/exec/shell --containall ...
 ```
 Only container image files are available.

 #
+### GPUs
-Bind GPU drivers properly with CUDA runtime installed inside container:
+Bind GPU drivers properly when CUDA installed inside container:
 ```
 singularity run/exec/shell --nv ...
 ```

 #
-MPI:

-I don't have loads of Singularity+MPI experience
+### MPI

 Having recent and same version in container and on host is usually sufficient